 Interested in studying abroad?
 Check out this scholarship page.

-While not technically a scholarship, take a look at the National Institute for Health's loan repayment programs for researchers with a doctorate.
+While not technically a scholarship, take a look at the main website for the National Institutes of Health loan repayment programs for researchers with a doctorate.

 Scholarship web searches